 The Vietnamese Embassy in the UK has contacted local authorities to request coordination, provide information, and is ready to take necessary citizen protection measures to ensure these immigrants are treated humanely and in accordance with the law.

 The British Embassy in Vietnam issued a statement on February 22 stating that on February 15, Chelmsford Crown Court sentenced Valeriu Iordatii, 24, a Romanian national, to three years in prison for illegally bringing a group of seven people into the UK.
-The group, including six Vietnamese, were crowded into a cramped space on the roof of a small Citroen van on a ferry from the Netherlands to Essex, England, on December 16, 2023 and were discovered by authorities.
+The group, including six Vietnamese, were crammed into a cramped space on the roof of a small Citroen truck that was travelling by ferry from the Netherlands to Essex, England, on December 16, 2023, and were discovered by authorities.

 The British Government affirms that it encourages and welcomes safe and legal immigration, and is determined to prevent all illegal entry.